alexagabrielle/cloudsexcitinglife/README.md

 ### Eating

 Cloud **LOVES** to eat.
 He would quite literally eating anything and everything.
-He has been caught eating toilet paper, dirt, sticks, his own toys, paper, and especially: chicken poop!
-His own dinner and treats aren't enough for cloud, he is constantly looking for other things to chew on!
+He has been caught chewing toilet paper, dirt, sticks, his own toys, paper, and especially: chicken poop!
+His own food and treats aren't enough for cloud, he is constantly looking for other things to chew on!

 ### Sleeping